Polirecyliente/SGConocimiento/Math/04_Logic_basics/S02_Propositional_logic.md

 > Example of a conditional statement
 >
 > Let $p$ be the event 'I am healthy today', and $q$ be the event 'I work today', then the conditional statement $p \to q$ means that 'if I am healthy today then I work today'.

-The symbol of a double right arrow $\Rightarrow$ is used outside of logic, in mathematics in general, to signify 'then'.

 (Negación lógica)
 **Logical negation**: an operator used to negate an event.
 A negated event means that its negation happens.